kaydee0502/dsc_py/Warm_up/README.md

        #   #
        #####</pre>

-7. Create a anagram(any) of a given string.
+7. Create an anagram(any) of a given string.
 8. Check if given string is a palindrome.
 9. Evalute the equation string, eg : "3 + 6" should output 9.
 10. Create a function to remove all negetive elements from the list.